csi-lk/csi.lk/src/pages/articles/emoji-use-in-commit-messages.md

 ## What’s in a commit?

-Everybody has had that sinking feeling of loosing minutes, hours or days worth of work due to forgetting to save, as a hangover from this I find myself constantly committing changes to effectively ‘save the state’
+Everybody has had that sinking feeling of losing minutes, hours or days worth of work due to forgetting to save, as a hangover from this I find myself constantly committing changes to effectively ‘save the state’.

 Because of this my projects usually end up with hundreds if not thousands of commit messages, I need a way to quickly parse what the commit messages relate to.

-Expanding on Sparkbox's original idea for the case of [semantic commit messages](https://seesparkbox.com/foundry/semantic_commit_messages)  I am forcing myself to a rigid commit format and replacing ‘type’ with a specific ‘emoji’
+Expanding on Sparkbox's original idea for the case of [semantic commit messages](https://seesparkbox.com/foundry/semantic_commit_messages)  I am forcing myself to a rigid commit format and replacing ‘type’ with a specific ‘emoji’.

 ## What does this look like?